Vegan Panang Curry with Tofu

 Panang curry, also spelled phanaeng or panaeng, is a thick Thai curry with a sweet, salty and nutty peanut flavour.

-Panang curry paste is traditionally made from chili peppers, galangal, lemongrass, kaffir lime, coriander root, coriander seeds, cumin seeds, garlic, shallot, shrimp paste, salt and peanuts.
+Traditionally, Thai panang curry is made with chili peppers, lemongrass, galangal, kaffir lime, coriander seeds, cumin seeds, garlic, shallot, shrimp paste, salt and peanuts.

 Labelled ingredients for a vegetable panang curry in bowls on a counter top.

-• broth – use homemade or store-bought, carton broth or bouillon cubes work
+• Broth: Use homemade or store-bought, carton broth or bouillon cubes.

-• peanut butter – be sure to use a good quality, natural peanut butter with just 1-2 ingredients (peanuts or peanuts and salt)
+• Peanut Butter: Be sure to use a good quality, natural peanut butter with just 1-2 ingredients (peanuts or peanuts and salt).
+Can be substituted with almond butter if needed but I really prefer peanut butter in this recipe.

 Before You Start: If you plan to serve over rice, which is recommended), start preparing that now so it can cook while you make the curry.